-Literature Reviews
+Literature Reviews:

-Human Resource Management aims (HRM) at developing the workforce to get a competitive advantage in the business.
+Uddiin (2012) in his study said that Human Resource Management aims (HRM) at developing the workforce to get a competitive advantage in the business.
 The post pandemic era is moving rapidly towards digitalization.
 This is the reason that most of the companies are looking for specific job skills and knowledge in their employees.

-UddiIn (2012) specified that in jobs leads us to competency mapping in HRM.
-Companies are interested in identifying the current skill level of the employees, so that they can develop their skills to reach the required skill set.
+This specification in jobs leads us to competency mapping in HRM.
+Companies are interested in identifying the current skill level of the employees, so, that they can develop their skills to reach the required skill set.